El Retorno de Walpurgis: Plot

-Meanwhile an aged surveyor Laszlo Wilowa rents a cabin on Waldemar's estate, and moves in with his blind wife and his two beautiful young daughters, Marie and Kinga.
+Meanwhile, an aged surveyor Laszlo Wilowa rents a cabin on Waldemar's estate, and moves in with his blind wife and his two beautiful young daughters, Marie and Kinga.
 Waldemar falls in love with the chaste Kinga and they make love, but Waldemar also winds up in bed with her sister Marie who is a bit of a nymphomaniac.
 While they are making love, Waldemar transforms and tears Marie to shreds.
 He later returns to the cabin and violently kills both Laszlo and his blind wife, leaving Kinga an orphan.
 Later, as Waldemar tries to comfort Kinga, she informs him that she is pregnant with his baby.

 Maritza tells Kinga that Waldemar is a monster, and that only she is pure enough to be able to release him from his curse by killing him.
 Even though Kinga knows now that Waldemar murdered her entire family, she still loves him because he is the father of her unborn child.

 The townspeople learn that it is Waldemar who has been killing all the locals (they had thought that the escaped axe murderer was doing it), and to punish them for keeping Waldemar's secret, they kill both the butler and the nanny.
 Waldemar manages to murder the local police inspector before being stabbed to death by Kinga with a silver dagger plunged into his heart.

 An epilogue shows an older Kinga visiting Waldemar's grave years later with their son accompanying her.
-As they leave the graveyard, the full moon illuminates them and we see the boy's hand is covered with hair!
+As they leave the graveyard, the full moon illuminates them and the boy's hand is shown covered with hair.